-The mass of residual matter of oil and food spills accumulate over the steel pan and gather there, and non-cleaning would give breeding space for rodents and other small insects.
+The mass of residual matter of oil and food spills accumulates over the steel pan and gathers there, and non-cleaning would give breeding space for rodents and other small insects.
 It can also be a source of a detrimental, pungent smell.
-You want to keep your house and kitchen insect-free, then regular and tidy cleaning of the stove’s dripping pans is very vital.
+If you want to keep your house and kitchen insect-free, then regular and tidy cleaning of the stove’s dripping pans is very vital.
 A tray that is temporary storage for spillage and trickling oil from vessels and other cookware.
 They play a big part in keeping the stove up to the mark by absorbing the dismissal coming out of the steel vessels.

 Types of stove drip pans